 After the visit, if you like the property, it is time to apply.
 In most cases, you can directly give the application details to the tenants or building managers after the visit.
 Sometimes, you must send the details to the property managers (or the landlord).

 In some cases, you will have to fill out an application form.
 And you will even have to pay to deposit your application, for instance, in Geneva.
 But in Fribourg, it is simpler and free!

 Since properties are generally given on a first-come-first-served basis, you should visit a property and apply for it as soon as possible.
 If you are in a market with a lot of competition, you can expect to be refused a few times before getting the apartment you want.

 The documents you need depend on the building managers or the landlords.
 But generally, you will need to provide at least these documents:

 - Your last three salary certificates.

 - A document proving that you are employed.

-- A copy of your passport.
+- A copy of your passport or identity card.

 In some cases, you will even have to write a motivation letter.
 It does not happen often.
 But in some real estate markets, this is required.
 And sometimes, it could help if there are many applicants for the same property.